Bolton School Senior Boys

 Research and studies suggest these are difficult times to be a boy.
 Girls tend to perform better than them academically throughout each key stage of a school career and the gap is widening.
 Seventy per cent of women now progress to university compared to only 50% of men.
 I can't help believing that the dramatic decline in the number of single-sex schools over the past 25 years has directly impacted these statistics.

 Boys and girls learn differently.
-As a Headmaster of a single-sex school with well over 1,000 boys I know this from seeing it first hand, but there are a number of compelling studies which support this theory.
-I watch boys in my school move with consummate ease from the rugby field to singing in the choir to focusing on their academic studies.
+As Head of a Foundation with well over 1,000 boys I know this from seeing it first hand, but there are a number of compelling studies which support this theory.
+I watch boys in the school move with consummate ease from the rugby field to singing in the choir to focusing on their academic studies.
 A boys-only school gives them this freedom as they are less constrained by gender stereotypes; they are much more likely to enjoy subjects which in co-educational schools are dominated by girls such as English and languages.
 Likewise, in a boys-only school, boys are much more likely to flourish in Art, Drama and Music.

 In a boys' school the timetable, resources and individual lessons can be tailored to suit boys' learning styles, interests and hobbies.
 They prefer structured lessons and work well to guidelines and short-term objectives.
 Boys like competitive environments and perform better in end of term exams than in coursework and some boys-only schools teach the IGCSE which does not include a coursework element.